 Second, due to the current structure of energy in the world, Japan is forced to depend upon nuclear – at peril, situated on the Ring of Fire.
 That’s premise number two.

 The third premise is that the issue is a matter of global justice due to the universalization of duties within the global community to address the risk and related structures around energy.

-This argument I make is no tone that I have seen put forth clearly and often enough.
+This argument I make is nothing that I have seen put forth clearly and often enough.
 It’s the argument I want to make here today to see how this sits with you as peer review, and your critique of the argument.

 That’s the model that I am operating under and I want to go now to the mathematics: